 The Tap on the Shoulder

-- Does my religion have a position on organ donation?
+- Does my religion have a position supporting organ donation?

-- What impact (if any) will donation have on my relationship with the recipient?
+- What impact might donation have on my relationship with the recipient?
 My family members?
 Friends?

 - Who else might be considered as a donor?
-How might we agree on who should be considered first?
+Is there someone else who is better suited to donate?
+How should we agree on who is considered first?

 - Am I OK putting myself at risk when the potential recipient has other options available such as dialysis and deceased donation?